Explore Sydney by public transport

-If you don't have an Opal card, or a contactless payment card or linked device, you can buy an Opal single trip ticket from top up and single trip ticket machines at select stations and wharves.
-Opal single bus tickets can also be purchased from the bus driver, except on Opal only buses.
-Designed as a back-up option, in most cases Opal single trip tickets are more expensive than using an Opal card or contactless card or device.
+If you don't have an Opal card, or a contactless payment card or linked device, you can buy an Opal single trip ticket from top up and single trip ticket machines at select stations and wharves, however this is more expensive than using an Opal card or contactless card or device.

 Train stations in central Sydney include Central, Museum, St James, Town Hall, Wynyard, Circular Quay, Martin Place and Kings Cross.
 City Circle services travel via Central, Town Hall, Wynyard, Circular Quay, St James and Museum.
 Trains to the eastern suburbs, including Kings Cross and Bondi Junction, en route to the famous Bondi Beach leave from Martin Place Station.